p2made/p2vagrant/docs/02_Upgrade_VM.md

 cp ./Vagrantfiles/Vagrantfile_02 ./Vagrantfile
 ```

-If you don't want `upgrade_vm.sh` to run every time you launch the VM, either comment the line out or delete `run: 'always'`.
+If you don't want `02_upgrade_vm.sh` to run every time you launch the VM, either comment the line out or delete `run: 'always'`.

 ### With the Vagrant machine already running, provision the VM...